- Passenger Health Safety - COVID-19

 My travel partner/ my relative shows some symptoms, what should we do?

-If you are accompanying the suspected passenger, you will usually be asked to join them in the isolation area, even if you do not exhibit any symptoms.
+If you are accompanying the suspected passenger, you ma also be asked to war a face mask for the entire duration of your travel, even if you do not exhibit any symptoms.

 Will passengers that show symptoms be isolated on board?